AkashMakthabai/Assignment/README.md

 NAME            CLOUD   ZONES\
 test1.k8s.local aws     ap-southeast-1a,ap-southeast-1b

-# Ran manifest file with Imperative command
+# Created Kubernetes object deploymemt for the manifest file with Imperative command

-kubectl create deployment nodejs-app --image=shivaji1/nodejsapp:latest
+kubectl create deployment nodejs-deployment --image=shivaji1/nodejsapp:latest

 # Exposed the deployment with type Load Balancer to port 80 so that it can be accessed.

-kubectl expose deployment nodejs-app --type="LoadBalancer" --port=80
+kubectl expose deployment nodejs-deployment --type="LoadBalancer" --port=80 --target-port 8080

-kubectl run nodejs-asmt.yml { for pods }
+kubectl run nodejs-deployment --image=shivaji1/nodejsapp:latest --port=80 --expose { for pods }

 # Autoscaling for the deployment with cpu 50% and maximum of 10 replicas, ensuring at least 7 replicas are running at all times :

-kubectl autoscale deployment nodejs-app --cpu-percent=50 --min=7 --max=10
+kubectl autoscale deployment nodejs-deployment --cpu-percent=50 --min=7 --max=10

+# Thank you !!!!